aerickt/steno-dictionaries/README.md

  - Since doubling consonants isn't used, `KWREU` is default for adding "-y"
     - `KEUT/KWREU` → kitty
     - `STOR/KWREU` → story
- - `OER` is always used for the "-ory" sound but not by itself
+ - `OER` is used for the "-ory" sound but not by itself
     - `SA/TEUS/TPABG/TOER` → satisfactory
     - `TPABG/TOER` → factory
  - `O*R/KWREU` can still be used for the "-ory" suffix